plabayo/rama/rama-quic/e2e/interop-runner/README.md

 fetches space-separated `REQUESTS` URLs into `/downloads`; the server serves `/www` on UDP 443 with `/certs/cert.pem` and `/certs/priv.key`.
 Both honor `SSLKEYLOGFILE` and `QLOGDIR`.
-Recognized endpoint cases are `handshake`, `transfer`, `retry`, and `multiconnect`; unsupported cases exit 127.
+Recognized endpoint cases are `handshake`, `transfer`, `retry`, `multiconnect` and `v2`; unsupported cases exit 127.
 Upstream maps `multiplexing`/`transferloss` to `transfer`, and `longrtt` to `handshake`.
-HTTP/3, resumption, 0-RTT, migration, v2, and forced cipher/key-update cases
-are outside this initial gate.
+In `v2` the client starts in QUIC v1 offering v2 and the server moves the connection to v2 (RFC 9368 compatible version negotiation); a client built on Rustls cannot change version mid-handshake and reports the case unsupported, so the gate requires it from Boring clients and from servers of every backend.
+HTTP/3, resumption, 0-RTT, migration, and forced cipher/key-update cases are outside this gate.

 Artifacts remain in `target/quic-interop/<timestamp>-<run-id>/`, or a **new** directory passed with `--artifacts /absolute/path`.
 They include both role JSON